AztecProtocol/aztec-v1/tokenStandard.md

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
 This standard defines a way of interacting with a *confidential* token contract.
 Confidential tokens do not have traditional balances - value is represented by *notes*, which are composed of a public owner and an encrypted value.
 Value is transferred by splitting a note into multiple notes with different owners.
 Similarly notes can be combined into a larger note.

 These 'join-split' transactions must satisfy a balancing relationship (the sum of the values of the old notes must be equal to the sum of the values of the new notes) - this can be proven via a zero-knowledge proof described by the AZTEC protocol.
+Traditional, Bitoin UTXOs are a good mental model to follow here.

 ## Motivation
 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->